 Top Trends for Wedding Flowers

 This year wedding flowers are all about drama.
-From bouquets to centrepieces to boutonnieres, the keywords are colour, opulence, and sparkle.
+From bouquets to centrepieces to boutonnieres, the keywords are colour and opulence.

 Bold, bright colour is back in a big way, so take advantage of its ability to make a statement.
-Pinks, reds, greens, and blues continue their reign, but royal purple and deep lilac tones are also making a comeback.
+Pinks, reds, greens, and blues continue their reign, but royal purple and deep lilac tones are also making a comeback (the Pantone colour of the year is Radiant Orchid so it is extra popular!).
 To really focus on colour, try designing arrangements in one dramatic hue and varying the type and texture of the flowers.